Chart Color Schemes

 Health outcomes in Parafield Gardens are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Health indicators in Parafield Gardens suggest below-average health outcomes compared to national averages.
-Common health conditions are somewhat typical among the general population but higher than average among older cohorts.
+Parafield Gardens has health indicators suggesting below-average outcomes compared to national averages.
+Common health conditions are somewhat typical but higher among older cohorts.

-Private health cover is extremely low at approximately 46% of the total population (8,607 people), while the national average is 55.3%.
-The most common medical conditions are asthma and arthritis, impacting 8.0 and 7.8% of residents respectively.
-A total of 70.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
-As of the latest data (2021), 15.8% of residents are aged 65 and over (2,943 people).
-Health outcomes among seniors present some challenges and require more attention than the broader population.
+Private health cover is extremely low at approximately 46% of the total population (~8,607 people), while the national average is 55.3%.
+The most common medical conditions are asthma and arthritis, affecting 8.0 and 7.8% of residents respectively.
+70.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
+The area has 15.8% of residents aged 65 and over (2,943 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health